Trade directory · San Francisco metro · California

 Insurance Minimums

-General liability minimum $1 million per occurrence, workers compensation required if employees, auto liability if using vehicles.
-Many clients require $2 million coverage.
-Bond requirements vary by project value.
+General liability minimum $1 million per occurrence, workers compensation if employees, commercial auto if using vehicles for business.
+Many clients require $2 million+ coverage.
+Bonding often required for public work.

 § C · Path to license